phievo/phievo/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~

 The \_phievo package depends on python>=3.5.
 If python is not already
-installed on your computer, we recommand to install it by using the
+installed on your computer, we recommend to install it by using the
 `anaconda distribution <https://www.continuum.io/downloads>`__.

 Among other things, anaconda provides the standard package manager of